uribench/handbook-workshop/Guides/About/Key Concepts.md

 the [`Guides`][2] and [`Topics`][3] in order to learn more about the differences between them in the context of the Handbook.

-The `Guides` and `Topics` directories are including exactly one level of directories to group the underlying files under well-defined subjects.
+The `Guides` and `Topics` directories include exactly one level of directories to group the underlying files under well-defined subjects.

-Note that the files under the `Guides` directory will be refereed directly by their path and filename.
+Note that the files under the `Guides` directory will be referred directly by their path and filename.
 The files under `Topics` are arranged differently.
-A file called `index.md` serves as the entry point.
+A file called `index.md` serves as the entry point for its respective topic.
 It is accessed by referring its parent folder.
 If this file becomes too large, some parts may be externalized to neighboring secondary files.
 Consider these files as containing sections or chapters of the main `index.md` file.
-The secondary files should not be referred from any party expect their neighboring main file.
+Such secondary files should be considered as internal implementation details of a topic authoring.
+Therefore, the secondary files should not be referred from any party expect their neighboring main file.

 The links in the bottom part of the next diagram illustrate the rules of what is allowed and what is forbidden regarding cross-references.